How do I book? Can I reserve a place over the phone for my child?

 When you say there will be some ‘Christian content’ what does this mean?

-CYE Sailing Centre is a Christian charitable organisation.
-Everyone who works at the centre (and board of Trustees) shares the Christian faith.
+Christian Youth Enterprises is a Christian charitable organisation.
+Everyone who works at the Centre (and board of Trustees) shares the Christian faith.
 Whilst we believe that this is the foundation to what we do and why we do it, we are realistic and understanding of everyone’s beliefs and views – from Atheism through to committed Christian.
 Our aim is to share what we believe with our guests in a relevant, engaging and exciting way and encourage our guests to consider and share what they believe too.

 Does my child need to bring any money, sweets or snacks?